benstockdesign/svg-inline-loader/README.md

   </a>
 </div>

-# SVG Inline Loader for Webpack
+# SVG Inline Loader for Webpack (BSD Edition)
-A modified version of the [official Webpack loader](https://github.com/webpack-contrib/svg-inline-loader) that inlines SVG as module.
+A modified version of [Webpack SVG Inline Loader](https://github.com/webpack-contrib/svg-inline-loader) that inlines SVG as a module.

 ## Installation